git-town/git-town/CONTRIBUTING.md

 in the commit body

 ```
-Add a Foo feature to "git bar"
+Add a foo feature to "git bar"

+This allows developers to optionally foo their code before
+they finally bar it into its own feature branch.

 Implements #123
 ```